arecvlohe/arecvlohe.github.io/src/pages/posts/2012-12-29-its-all-in-the-seasoning-ingredients.md

 ---
-title: "It's all in the seasoning (& ingredients)"
+title: It's all in the seasoning (& ingredients)
 publishDate: "2012-12-29"
 layout: ../../layouts/BlogPost.astro
 ---